 Education at OHSU

-View videos and documents for a self-guided instruction on massage, meditation, and acupressure using the links below.
+View videos and documents for self-guided instruction on massage and acupressure using the links below.
 For more wellness resources, including content on emotional resilience, parenting, and mindfulness, see the Wellness Resources page.
+View our Mindfulness page for information and tips on starting a mindfulness practice, as well as mindfulness and meditation resources.

 These videos are from Susannah Skye, LMT, and recorded for OHSU students and postdocs.
 These are for your informational and enjoyment purposes only and are not meant to constitute medical advice or treatment.